thrasher-corp/gocryptotrader/engine/subsystem_types.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## Current Features for Subsystem types
+## Current Features for Subsystem Types
 + Subsystem contains subsystems that are used at run time by an `engine.Engine`, however they can be setup and run individually.
 + Subsystems are designed to be self contained
 + All subsystems have a public `Setup(...) (..., error)` function to return a valid subsystem ready for use